Wall Street rallies again as a promise from Japan on interest rates salves global markets

 Japan's central bank can afford to wait, he said, and "will not raise its policy interest rate when financial and capital markets are unstable."
 He also said he believed the U.S. economy would have a "soft landing" and avoid a recession, even if fears have risen the Federal Reserve has kept interest rates too high for too long in hopes of stifling inflation.

-The yield on the 10-year Treasury rose to 3.93% from 3.90% late Tuesday.
-It had briefly dropped below 3.70% during Monday when fear in the market was spiking and investors were speculating the Federal Reserve could even have to call an emergency meeting to cut interest rates quickly.
+The yield on the 10-year Treasury rose to 3.94% from 3.90% late Tuesday.
+It had briefly dropped below 3.70% on Monday, when fear in the market was spiking and investors were speculating the Federal Reserve could even have to call an emergency meeting to cut interest rates quickly.

+The yield on the two-year Treasury, which more closely tracks expectations for Fed action, rose to 4.02% from 3.99% late Tuesday.

+The first thing Darrell Cronk, chief investment officer for Wealth & Investment Management at Wells Fargo, does when he wakes each morning now is to check on the two-year yield and the Japanese yen.
+The former shows where the market wants or needs the Fed's main interest rate to go, he says, while the second shows how much the “carry” trade is unwinding.

 The expectation on Wall Street is for the Fed to cut its main interest rate at its next scheduled meeting next month by either the traditional quarter of a percentage point or the more severe half of a point.